Game-Platform-University/.github/profile/README.md

 ## Our Awesome Team

-Meet the talented individuals who are working hard to make the Awesome Gaming Platform a reality:
+Meet the talented individuals who are working hard to make the Gaming Platform a reality:

 ### Project Manager